DevilsN3st/VStream/README.md

 - [ ] Add User Authentication and Authorization
 - [ ] Add Caching to other features
 - [ ] Add more features like like, dislike, comment, share, etc
+- [ ] Add multiple quality options for video
+- [ ] Add more features to video player like playback speed, etc